-For Iron Deficiency with or without Anemia: elemental
+- 1. For Iron Deficiency with or without Anemia: elemental iron, orally, between meals.

-Child Health

-8.73

-iron, orally, between meals.
 See accompanying chart (pages 8.77-8.78) for age-appropriate dose of 3 to 6 mg/kg/day of elemental iron.
 If compliance is a problem, the entire daily dose may be given as a single dose, with a meal.
-Do not give if client has sickle cell or hemoglobin variants.
+Do not give if patient has sickle cell or hemoglobin variants. - 2.
+Ideally, take iron supplement on an empty stomach to increase absorption.
+If gastric upset occurs, may take supplement after a meal or on a full stomach.
+See Patient Education.